WpSpeedDoctor/better-custom-css-plugin/README.md

 ```
 An example of filtering would be if you have a blog and parent style.css contain CSS styles for Woocommerce, but you don't use Woocommerce, then just delete the Woocommerce part.
 This way you can save easily 20% of its original size.

-Any feedback or tips welcome on email pixtweaks at protonmail.com
+Any feedback or improment tips are welcome on email pixtweaks at protonmail.com

 I hope it will make your life easier and your website faster to load on slow mobile devices.
 Enjoy!